State of Wisconsin |

 Persons whose health care benefits were terminated for failure to provide verification of immigration status by the end of the ROP are not eligible to have their benefits continued if they request a fair hearing.

-Example 1
+Example 1 |

 Vladimir is a 12-year-old lawfully present in the United States on a visa applying for health care benefits with his parents.
-When verification is attempted through the FDSH, the response requires the worker to submit a secondary verification request to SAVE.
-Vladimir is otherwise eligible for BadgerCare Plus, so the worker confirms BadgerCare Plus eligibility and sends the ROP notice to the family while waiting for the SAVE response.
+When verification is attempted through the FDSH, the response requires a secondary verification request to SAVE.
+Vladimir is otherwise eligible for BadgerCare Plus and is enrolled in BadgerCare Plus and the ROP notice is sent to the family while waiting for the SAVE response.
 A week later, SAVE verifies the child is lawfully present in the U.S. under a Temporary Protected Status and the reasonable opportunity period ends.
 A year later, the case is up for renewal.
 Since Vladimir has a Registration Status Code of 20 – Lawfully Residing, his immigration status must be verified again.
-Once more, the FDSH informs the worker that verification of the child's status must be done through SAVE.
-If Vladimir is otherwise eligible for BadgerCare Plus, the worker must again confirm eligibility without delay and send a new reasonable opportunity period notice to the family.
-Again, Vladimir may be eligible for up to 90 days after receiving the notice while the worker is waiting to verify his immigration status.
+Once more, the FDSH response requires verification of the child's status through SAVE.
+If Vladimir is otherwise eligible for BadgerCare Plus, they will be enrolled without delay and be sent a new reasonable opportunity period notice to the family.
+Again, Vladimir may be eligible for up to 90 days after receiving the notice while his immigration status is being verified. |

 Benefits issued during a reasonable opportunity period to a person otherwise eligible for BadgerCare Plus are not subject to recovery, even if the person turns out to have an immigration status that makes them ineligible for BadgerCare Plus benefits.